 “Creating a more circular economy for our waste and resources lies at the heart of this Government’s transformative agenda for the environment.
 We are committed to going further and faster to reduce, reuse and recycle more of our resources, with strong measures to enable this in our landmark Environment Bill,” adds Rebecca Pow, Parliamentary under Secretary of State at the Department for Environment, Food and Rural Affairs.

-To find out how we can assist you and your clients with innovation funding via our software, please contact us.
+To find out how we can assist you and your clients with innovation funding via our software, book a demo today.